-- 1. On the Download Throttling tab, select an interface.
-From the Bound to interface drop-down list, select the interface for which you want to create a download throttling rule. - 2.
-Click New Download Throttling Rule.
-The Add Throttling Rule dialog box opens. - Make the following settings: Name: Enter a descriptive name for this download throttling rule.
+1. On the Download Throttling tab, select an interface.

+From the Bound to interface drop-down list, select the interface for which you want to create a download throttling rule.

+2. Click New Download Throttling Rule.

+The Add Throttling Rule dialog box opens.

+Name: Enter a descriptive name for this download throttling rule.

-Position: The position number, defining the priority of the rule.
+Position: The position that defines the priority of the rule.
 Lower numbers have higher priority.
 Rules are matched in ascending order.
 Once a rule has matched, rules with a higher number will not be evaluated anymore.
 Place the more specific rules at the top of the list to make sure that more vague rules match last.